open/close all folders

-- Big Damn Heroes: Unless the player completed the requirements for Roger or Albel to do it, Nel will save the party at the training facility.
+- Also, so long as the player hasn't met the requirements for Roger or Albel to do it, the game will default to Nel by having her save the party at the Kirlsa Training Facility.

 - Crisis of Faith: After going to, and returning from, 4D Space talking with her in towns reveals that she's having major issues with the reveal of what their gods really are.
 Believing that society would become utterly corrupt if they ever learned what she had, that maybe there's no way the 4D beings are truly their gods, and that if they truly are gods then she and the rest of the group must be demons to be attempting to kill them.
 That the individuals her gods are named for are among the only ones not determined to delete them, and in fact are trying to prevent that, may be the only thing keeping her from breaking down completely.

 - Defrosting Ice Queen: She becomes noticeably softer with Fayt and Cliff after they save her and assist her in saving Tynave and Farleen from Shelby.

 - Demoted to Extra: Once she becomes an optional party member.